-Drugs - A laboratory confirmed positive drug test result will be recorded if a drug is detected in the donor's sample for which no legitimate explanation, medical or otherwise, can be found.
-A relevant person will be in breach of this policy if they receive a laboratory confirmed positive drug test result.

-Alcohol - A positive alcohol test result will be recorded if alcohol is detected in the donor's breath sample at a concentration equal to or above 22 micrograms of alcohol per 100 millilitres of breath in two consecutive breath tests.
-A relevant person will be in breach of this policy if they receive a positive alcohol test result.
+- Drugs A laboratory confirmed positive drug test result will be recorded if a drug is detected in the Employee/Workers sample for which no legitimate explanation, medical or otherwise, can be found.
+An Employee/Worker will be in breach of this policy if they receive a laboratory confirmed positive drug test result and may be subject to the disciplinary procedure. - Alcohol A positive alcohol test result will be recorded if alcohol is detected in the Employee/Workers breath sample at a concentration equal to or above 22 micrograms of alcohol per 100 millilitres of breath in two consecutive breath tests.
+An Employee/Worker will be in breach of this policy if they receive a positive alcohol test result.